apache/lucenenet/src/Lucene.Net/Analysis/package.md

 ### Token Position Increments

- By default, all tokens created by Analyzers and Tokenizers have a [](xref:Lucene.Net.Analysis.TokenAttributes.PositionIncrementAttribute.GetPositionIncrement() position increment) of one.
+ By default, all tokens created by Analyzers and Tokenizers have a [Increment](xref:Lucene.Net.Analysis.TokenAttributes.PositionIncrementAttribute#methods) of one.
 This means that the position stored for that token in the index would be one more than that of the previous token.
 Recall that phrase and proximity searches rely on position info.

  If the selected analyzer filters the stop words "is" and "the", then for a document containing the string "blue is the sky", only the tokens "blue", "sky" are indexed, with position("sky") = 3 + position("blue").
 Now, a phrase query "blue is the sky" would find that document, because the same analyzer filters the same stop words from that query.
 But the phrase query "blue sky" would not find that document because the position increment between "blue" and "sky" is only 1.